kittokin/makebakery/examples/makebakery-site/documentation/using_make_for_webdev.md

 Apparently there was a brief window of time when Make experienced a resurgence of popularity for building websites, and I missed it. :(

+How well did this work?
+Why was it left behind?
+I'd like to see examples from that era of makefiles used for frontend work.

 ---

 <https://www.thumbtack.com/engineering/makefiles-for-less-and-css/>